PipeOptim: Ensuring Effective 1F1B Schedule with Optimizer-Dependent Weight Prediction: Experimental Results

-Figures~\ref{resnet101-top1-epoch}, \ref{resnet101-top5-epoch}, \ref{inceptionv3-top1-epoch} and~\ref{inceptionv3-top5-epoch} show the learning curves about top-1/5 accuracy vs. epochs.
-Figures~\ref{resnet101-time-accuracy} and~\ref{inceptionv3-time-accuracy} depict the top-1 accuracy vs. running time until reaching the target accuracy.
-Table~\ref{tab:overall} summarizes the experiment results about the overall performance.
+Figures~\ref{resnet101-top1-epoch}, \ref{resnet101-top5-epoch}, \ref{inceptionv3-top1-epoch}, and~\ref{inceptionv3-top5-epoch} illustrate the learning curves for top-1 and top-5 accuracy versus epochs.
+Figures~\ref{resnet101-time-accuracy} and~\ref{inceptionv3-time-accuracy} show the relationship between top-1 accuracy and running time until the target accuracy is reached.
+Table~\ref{tab:overall} summarizes the experiment results on overall performance.
 We can reach the following conclusions based on the observation of the experiment results.
-First, PipeOptim always obtains the best top-1 and top-5 accuracy.
-On average, the top-1 accuracy of PipeOptim exceeds PipeDream, PipeDream-2BW, and SpecTrain by an average of 0.12\% (up to 0.17\%), 3.15\% (up to 4.99\%), and 0.42\% (up to 0.50\%), respectively.
-In particular, we see that PipeDream-2BW performs the worst among all the asynchronous PMP approaches, even unable to achieve the target accuracy when training the Inception-V3.
-Second, each approach enjoys a very comparable 1-epoch running time, which demonstrates that the ``1F1B'' schedule is the main factor contributing to the training speed of the asynchronous PMP approaches.
-Third, thanks to its good convergence trait, PipeOptim requires the least running time to achieve the target accuracy.
-On training ResNet-101, PipeOptim yields a speedup of 1.04X, 1.37X, and 1.30X over PipeDream, PipeDream-2BW, and SpecTrain respectively.
-While for Inception-V3, the speedup of PipeOptim over PipeDream, PipeDream-2BW, and SpecTrain are 1.10X, $>$1.66X, and 1.10X.
+First, PipeOptim consistently achieves higher top-1 and top-5 accuracy than both PipeDream and PipeDream-2BW.
+On average, PipeOptim outperforms PipeDream by 0.12\% (up to 0.17\%), PipeDream-2BW by 0.27\% (up to 0.36\%), and SpecTrain by 0.42\% (up to 0.50\%) in top-1 accuracy.
+Second, each asynchronous PMP approach enjoys a comparable 1-epoch running time, but then train faster than GPipe.
+This indicates that the ``1F1B'' schedule is the primary factor contributing to the training speed of the asynchronous PMP approaches.
+Third, Pipe attains comparable accuracy with PipeOptim, but it requires longer iterations times per epoch, and the total time to reach the target accuracy is also longer than PipeOptim.Fourth, thanks to its strong convergence properties, PipeOptim requires the least running time to achieve the target accuracy.
+Specifically, when training ResNet-101, PipeOptim delivers a speedup of 2.01X over GPipe, 1.04X over PipeDream, 1.17X over PipeDream-2BW, 1.30X over SpecTrain, and 1.27X over XPipe.
+For Inception-V3, the speedups are 1.69X over GPipe, 1.10X over PipeDream, 1.45X over PipeDream-2BW, 1.10X over SpecTrain, and 1.06X over XPipe.